The Role of Pediatricians in Raising Children

 Raising a child is no easy task and, in general, it depends on previous experiences, the existence of young children in the family, and the ways of bonding.
 Having the support of loved ones is essential.

 It’s also essential to have the help of a professional who supervises a child’s health.
-This doctor should, in a friendly way, answer the doubts and concerns that may arise along the way.
-Thus, the role of pediatricians in raising children is quite fundamental.

 At the same time, the Argentine Society of Pediatrics established that: “Pediatrics constitutes a basic medical area, of direct access on the part of the users, considered integral medicine for the attention of the newborns, infants, children and adolescents.”

 When pediatricians set limits for parents

 Parents are, in general, the ones who set the limits for their children.
 But what happens when it’s the pediatricians who set limits for us as parents?
 Strictly speaking, nothing bad should happen if the pediatrician establishes boundaries, as long as they do so in a kind and respectful way and they produce a positive effect – the same way we should set limits for our children.

 The difference is that parents set limits for children who aren’t yet autonomous.
 They depend wholly on our loving guidance.
 On the other hand, pediatricians, by placing a limit on parents, are doing so with adults, with all that this implies.

 The role of pediatricians in raising children: The limit as a guide and not as a punishment

 We all know the importance of setting limits when it comes to our children.
 In this sense, setting limits for parents by the pediatrician may not be the right term.
 However, we seek to make an analogy with the importance of setting firm but friendly limits, without losing sight of the fact that the parties involved in this case are adults.